ashishtele/ashishtele.github.io/_posts/2026-07-26-agentic_harness_in_r.md

 This distinction becomes increasingly important as agents become more capable.

 Lets take an example of Pi (my favorite) agent harness.
-It exposes minimal required tools
+It exposes minimal required tools and is much performant when compared to other harnesses.
+(TBD)

 Thank you!!